COMMUNITY / FAQS

 The key benefit to the region is the access to local gas.
 Gas is expensive to move via pipeline and so businesses located close to the source of supply enjoy a competitive advantage over businesses located further away from supplies.

-In addition, the presence of LNG import handling facilities paves the way for new potential value-add services to be established at Port Kembla, such as LNG Bunkering.
-This is the ability to re-fuel ships at sea.
+In addition, the presence of LNG import handling facilities paves the way for new potential value-add services to be established at Port Kembla, such as LNG bunkering.
+Bunkering is the ability to re-fuel ships powered by LNG, at sea.
 The use of LNG to fuel ships is more environmentally friendly than the use of diesel.

 How many jobs will the Project create?